Acute Exposure Guideline Levels

 In this example, several trends can be observed.
 First, as one moves from AEGL-1 to AEGL-3, the concentrations increase, based on the dose predicted to produce the respective effects (discomfort/irritation vs disability vs death).
 Second, as one moves from shorter exposures to longer (left to right in the same row), the overall concentration allowed decreases due to the effects of cumulative dose.
-This is not always the case for all values, however, not all toxocological effects are dose-dependent and sometimes only depend on air concentration.
+This is not always the case for all values, however, not all toxicological effects are dose-dependent and sometimes only depend on air concentration.

+Why are AEGLS important

+Acute Exposure Guidelines Levels (AEGLs) are important instruments for safeguarding public health during infrequent, unintentional release of dangerous airborne compounds.
+They establish quantitative criteria for when anyone, including elderly, children, and those with health issues, may begin to experience negative health impacts from short-term exposure.